Skip to main content

 How to Apply

 We are not currently accepting applications for the ECHO program at this time.
-Please direct any questions to our Project Manager Sean McDonough at smcdonough@nwnepa.org or at 570-558-2490.
+Please direct any questions to Mary Endrusick, Director of Aging in Place, at mendrusick@nwnepa.org or 570-558-2490.

 Powered by Firespring